Eve and Naivete: The Subtle Trap of the Serpent

 At least, Eve was not in doubt as to the greatness or benevolence of God compared to the serpent.
 So, it was not unbelief that made her pander to the antics of the serpent.
 It was probably not stubbornness either, as she was in a state of innocence at this stage and had no awareness of complex human emotions.
 It was sheer naivete.

-Naivete, defined by Oxford Advanced Dictionary as “natural and unaffected; innocent” was what made Eve so carefree that she did not notice the rebellious undertone in the serpent’s words or check herself to ascertain why she should do its bidding in variance with the command of God.
+Naivete, defined by Oxford Advanced Dictionary as “natural and unaffected; innocent,” was what made Eve so carefree that she did not notice the rebellious undertone in the serpent’s words or check herself to ascertain why she should do its bidding in variance with the command of God.

-Moreover, it was naivete that made Eve questioned her own God-inspired established opinion about the tree that a tree which was before then a no-no now started looking “good for food,” “pleasant to the eyes”, and “desirable to make one wise” in her eyes that she now decided to eat it.
+Moreover, it was naivete that made Eve question her own God-inspired established opinion about the tree that a tree which was before then a no-no now started looking “good for food,” “pleasant to the eyes”, and “desirable to make one wise” in her eyes that she now decided to eat it.
 May God keep us from temptation.

 Selah!